knewplay/book-programming-essential/toolset/tools.md

 Suppose "RoboticsProject_v2" turns out to be a success, and your new projectile launch mechanism works flawlessly.
 At this point, "RoboticsProject_v2" becomes your main project, incorporating the new feature.

 This approach significantly improves your workflow compared to what many novice programmers do.
 However, there's a catch.
 When multiple people collaborate on the same project, managing code becomes more complex.
 Imagine person A working on enhancing the projectile launch feature while person B is simultaneously working on another feature that interacts with the projectile launch code.
 Once they both complete their features, which of the two folder is going to be the new main code?
 How are we going to merge the two folders together?
-Is person A going to send his version, tell person B the changes he's made, and have person B manually copy and paste the changes into his version, which will eventually become the main version?
+Is person A go`ing to send his version, tell person B the changes he's made, and have person B manually copy and paste the changes into his version, which will eventually become the main version?

 To address such challenges, programmers often rely on version control systems like Git.
 These systems allow collaborative work while keeping everyone's changes organized and manageable.
 So, while the "duplicate and experiment" technique is great for personal projects, for team collaborations, embracing version control practices like Git takes your coding journey to a whole new level.